betternick/CPSC-210-individual-project.-Point-of-sale-software/README.md

 The software I am designing is a basic entry-level software that can accomplish the following:

 ## User Stories:
-- As a user, for a customer order, I want to be able to know the cost of ordered item, enter the amount paid by customer and know the remaining change due to them.
+- As a user, for a customer order, I want to be able to place an order for a menu item, enter the amount paid by customer and know the change due to the customer.
 - As a user, I want to be able to record this order.
 - As a user, I want to be able to view past orders.
 - As a user, I want to be able to view the menu.
-- As a user, I want to be able to add menu item to the menu.
+- As a user, I want to be able to add menu items to the menu.